 All centers and institutes will undergo periodic evaluation.
 What are the critical elements that will go into an assessment of the center or institute's degree of success?

 C. Proposal submission.
-The faculty initiators send the formal proposal to the associate vice president for research (AVPR), who will make a recommendation regarding establishment of the center or institute.
-The AVPR's recommendation will include:
+The initiators send the formal proposal to the appropriate administrator, who will make a recommendation regarding establishment of the center or institute.
+The appropriate administrator’s recommendation will include:

-comments on the technical merits of the proposal, i.e., responses in the formal proposal to the above questions,
+comments on the technical merits of the proposal (i.e., responses in the formal proposal to the above questions);

-a summary of comments received from consulting faculty, staff, and administrators (including the University Foundation)
+a summary of comments received from consulting faculty, staff, and administrators (including UARSC);

-identification of the university's and Foundation's obligations and responsibilities regarding institutional support for the center or institute
+identification of the University's and UARSC’s obligations and responsibilities regarding institutional support for the center or institute;

-a determination concerning the proposed unit's financial viability, including the identification of any university resources essential to its operation.
+a determination concerning the proposed unit's financial viability, including the identification of any university resources essential to its operation;

+a finding that all proposed center operations are in conformity with applicable laws and regulations and with the California State University and campus risk management policies.

-Within four weeks of receipt of the formal proposal the AVPR will send the proposal, accompanied by her/his recommendation, to the chair of the Academic Senate.
-The senate chair, in turn, will consult with appropriate senate standing committees and either (a) forward the package to the provost (accompanied by a senate recommendation); or (b) return the proposal (accompanied by questions, commentary, and/or suggestions) to the proposers/AVPR for further development.
-The senate chair has six weeks in which to formulate the senate's recommendation and forward it to the provost.
-If either the AVPR or the senate chair has not completed her/his recommendation within the allotted time, the recommendation will be automatically sent forward to the next step of review.
+Within four weeks of receipt of the formal proposal the appropriate administrator will send the proposal, accompanied by her/his recommendation, to the Provost and the chair of the Academic Senate.
+The senate chair, in turn, will consult with appropriate senate standing committees and either (a) forward the package to the Provost (accompanied by a senate recommendation); or (b) return the proposal (accompanied by questions, commentary, and/or suggestions) to the proposers/appropriate administrator for further development, with a copy of the senate’s response to the Provost.
+The senate chair has six weeks in which to formulate and forward the senate's recommendation to the Provost.
+If either the appropriate administrator or the senate chair has not completed her/his recommendation within the allotted time, the recommendation will be automatically sent forward to the next step of review.

-If he/she approves the proposal, the provost will forward the complete package to the president for action, along with a letter of intent identifying the university's obligations and responsibilities to the center or institute.
-The provost will strive to complete her/his determination within four weeks.
-The final decision regarding establishment of a center or institute resides with the president of the university.
+If the Provost approves the proposal and the center/institute is to be established in Academic Affairs, he/she will forward the complete package to the President for action, with a copy to the appropriate administrator, along with a letter of intent identifying the University's obligations and responsibilities to the center or institute, and a draft charter outlining the center’s/institute’s functions and operations.
+If the proposed center/institute will be outside of Academic Affairs, the Provost will notify the appropriate administrator of his/her approval and the appropriate administrator will then forward the complete package to the President, as described above.
+The Provost will strive to complete her/his determination within four weeks.
+The final decision regarding establishment of a center or institute resides with the President of the university.

-Normally a center or institute will be granted a charter that governs the operation of the center or institute for up to six years, renewable upon approval of the president or designee (see evaluation procedures).
+A center or institute will be granted a written charter that governs its operations for up to six years, renewable upon approval of the President (see evaluation procedures).

 III.
 ADMINISTRATION AND ANNUAL REPORT

 Each center or institute shall be administered by a director.
-The president or designee appoints the center or institute director, after consultation with the search committee and/or the advisory board, if any, and the associate vice president for research.
+The President appoints the center or institute director, after consultation with the search committee and/or the advisory board (if any), and the appropriate administrator.
 The director will:

 be responsible for establishing a vision and goals which support the mission of the center and the University;